grafana/pyroscope/examples/language-sdk-instrumentation/java/rideshare/README.md

 2. execute the code to find the nearest `vehicle`
 3. Before the block ends it will (behind the scenes) remove the `LabelsSet("vehicle", vehicle)` from the application since that block is complete

-## Resulting flamegraph / performance results from the example
+## Resulting flame graph / performance results from the example
 ### Running the example
 To run the example run the following commands:
 ```